drivendataorg/power-laws-optimization/README.md

 ## Running the simulation
  1. Clone this repository
- 2. Add the data from the competition to the `data` folder
+ 2. Add the data from the competition to the `data` folder.
+The script expects a folder named `submit` and a file called `metadata.csv` in the `data` directory.
  3. Copy your implementation of `battery_controller.py` into `simulate/battery_controller.py`
  4. Execute the run script: `./run.sh`
  5. Your results will be stored and timestamped in the `all_results` folder each time you execute `run.sh` (Note: `results.csv` in `output` will be overwritten on each subsequent run.)